MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-network-connections-windows-defender-antivirus.md

 ms.date: 04/30/2018
 ---

-# Configure and validate antivirus network connections
+# Configure and validate Windows Defender Antivirus network connections

-To ensure antivirus cloud-delivered protection works properly, you need to configure your network to allow connections between your endpoints and certain Microsoft servers.
+To ensure Windows Defender Antivirus cloud-delivered protection works properly, you need to configure your network to allow connections between your endpoints and certain Microsoft servers.

 This topic lists the connections that must be allowed, such as by using firewall rules, and provides instructions for validating your connection.
 This will help ensure you receive the best protection from our cloud-delivered protection services.